mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 _Disclaimer: the examples in this post are for illustrative purposes and are not commentary on any specific content policy at any specific company.
 All views expressed in this article are mine and do not reflect my employer._

 Why is there _any_ spam on social media?
 Aside from spammers, literally no one enjoys clickbait scams or phishing attempts.
-We have _decades_ of training data to feed machine learning classifiers and deterministic rules.
+We have _decades_ of training data to feed machine learning classifiers.
 So why does spam on every major tech platform feel inevitable?
 After all these years, why do bot farms still exist?

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/feed.png" height="75%" width="75%">